Hunger strike at Tacoma immigration detention center growing, activist says

 A group of protesters who are staying in a makeshift tent outside the detention center also say they want to eliminate immigration detention.

-Among them are Alexis Erickson, 23, who said her husband, Christian Lopez, was picked up by ICE three weeks ago and deported.
-She claimed her husband had been mistreated while being held by ICE.
+Among them are Alexis Erickson, 23, who said her husband, Cristian Lopez, was picked up by ICE three weeks ago and deported.
+She claimed her husband had been mistreated while being held at the detention center.

 On Wednesday, Virginia Kice, the regional ICE spokeswoman, said the number of people refusing food at the center’s cafeteria has “fluctuated from meal to meal” but that approximately a third of the detainees were involved.